gbif/hp-legume/working-groups/taxonomy.md

 If you would like to participate in this endeavour and share your taxonomic expertise, please contact Marianne le Roux, Juliana Rando or Anne Bruneau.

-To learn more about how to check names, please visit this [blog post](xxxxx): link to come.
+To learn more about how to check names, please visit this [blog post](https://www.legumedata.org/post/2024/taxonomychecklistprocedures/).

 The list of genera that must still be verified is available [here](https://docs.google.com/spreadsheets/d/1lkWVr8OUFbIVirX6hbr4ISszxTJpuhTw/edit#gid=463185985).
 We are especially interested in your expertise to help check Papilionoideae and Caesalpinioideae names.